byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 The ``indent`` group is to count how many spaces are not part of the example and they are just for indentation: ``byexample`` will *drop* the first line that has a lower level of indentation and any subsequent line.

+> *Changed* in `byexample 10.0.0`.
+Before `10.0.0` you could return a
+> Python regular expression but from `10.0.0` and on, you need to return
+> the regular expressions created by `byexample.regex`.
+The module is
+> almost identical to Python's `re` so the required changes are minimal.

 ### Detect the language